 The Financial Administration Act classifies Crown corporations in three main types: "departmental corporations," "agency corporations" and "proprietary corporations."22 The classification used in the act is based on two considerations: the extent of financial independence, and the general nature of the activity carried on by the corporation.
 Departmental corporations carry on administrative, supervisory or regulatory functions and are financed by appropriations from Parliament in the same way as ordinary government departments.
 Agency corporations engage in trading, service and procurement operations and are usually given controlled revolving funds for this purpose.
-Proprietary corporations engage in lending, industrial or commercial operations and are normally expected to pay for their operations out of their revenues.23 The division into three categories is somewhat arbitrary, since the activities of a single corporation may fall under more than one classification.
-An example of the difficulty of classification is the Northwest Territories Power Commission (now the Northern Canada Power
+Proprietary corporations engage in lending, industrial or commercial operations and are normally expected to pay for their operations out of their revenues.23 The division into three categories is necessarily somewhat arbitrary, since the activities of a single corporation may fall under more than one classification.
+An example of the difficulty of classification is the Northwest Territories Power Commission (now the Northern Canada Power Commission), which was subsequently transferred from the list of proprietary to the list of agency corporations by order-in-council as a result of an expansion of its functions.

-- 21. Robert Laird Borden: His Memoirs, Vol. II (London, 1938), p.
-653. - 22.
-Not all Crown corporations are subject to the provisions of the Financial Administration Act.
-Some, such as the Bank of Canada and the Wheat Board, are, because of their unique functions, excluded from the operation of the Financial Administration Act and are governed instead by detailed provisions in their own acts of incorporation. - See W. Friedmann, ed., The Public Corporation (Toronto, 1954); the special article on "Crown Corporations," Canada Year Book, 1955, pp. 98-105; and C. A. Ashley and R. G. H. Smails, Canadian Crown Corporations (Toronto, 1965).
+^{21.} Robert Laird Borden: His Memoirs, Vol. II (London, 1938), p.
+653.

+^{22.} Not all Crown corporations are subject to the provisions of the Financial Administration Act.
+Some, such as the Bank of Canada and the Wheat Board, are, because of their unique functions, excluded from the operation of the Financial Administration Act and are governed instead by detailed provisions in their own acts of incorporation.